leonardr/botfriend/README.md

 But most of the bots in `sample-bots` will work fine.
 They will generate one or more posts and publish them.
-These posts won't be published to Twitter, since none of the sample bots have working Twitter credentials.
+These posts won't be published to Twitter or Mastodon, since none of the sample bots have working credentials.
 Instead, the posts will be published to files in the bot subdirectories.

 For example, [A Dull